AlexanderTsiklidis1/Inventory-Web-Application-project-/README.md

 6- This website's appearance will change based on the size of the display on screen.

+7- Some of the inputs within the form will not have required tags in html but will cause an error message to display

 ## Stretch Goal Implementation

 -Included a footer at the bottom of the webpage even if all other elements are removed.